Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 The first step of publishing our component is to introduce source control.

-All Origami components reside in a [git](https://git-scm.com/) repository with the same name as the component.
-It's required that component repositories are stored remotely in one of our [github.com](https://github.com/) organisations, for example the [Financial-Times](https://github.com/Financial-Times/) organisation.
-There are more details about [source control in the origami specification](/spec/v1/components/#source-control).
+Origami components usually use [git](https://git-scm.com/) for source control.
 Create a new git repository by running `git init`, and commit the boilerplate as an initial commit.
 For example:

 <pre><code class="o-syntax-highlight--bash">git init
 git add --all